Emran-Java/DeepLinkDemo/README.md

 Deep link is technique to use in android for filter and open target activity by click web link.

-In general think Deep linking (<a href="https://en.wikipedia.org/wiki/Deep_linking" target="_blank">wikipedia</a>) In the context of the World Wide Web, deep linking is the use of a hyperlink that links to a specific, generally searchable or indexed, piece of web content on a website (e.g. "http://example.com/path/page"), rather than the website's home page (e.g., "http://example.com").
+In general think Deep linking (<a href="https://en.wikipedia.org/wiki/Deep_linking" target="_blank">wikipedia</a>)
+<br>In the context of the World Wide Web, deep linking is the use of a hyperlink that links to a specific, generally searchable or indexed, piece of web content on a website (e.g. "http://example.com/path/page"), rather than the website's home page (e.g., "http://example.com").
 The URL contains all the information needed to point to a particular item, in this case the "Example" section of the English Wikipedia article entitled "Deep linking", as opposed to only the information needed to point to the highest-level home page of Wikipedia at https://www.wikipedia.org/.

 Must learn, "Create Deep Links to App Content" (<a herf="https://developer.android.com/training/app-links/deep-linking" target="_blank">Android Developer</a>)
 When a clicked link or programmatic request invokes a web URI intent, the Android system tries each of the following actions, in sequential order, until the request succeeds: